Josh Ali: Atlanta Falcons

 After going unselected in the 2022 NFL draft, Ali was invited to the rookie minicamp of the Atlanta Falcons, but was not initially signed.
 He received a tryout on August 25, and six days later was signed to the practice squad.
 Ali was elevated to the active roster for the Falcons' Week 17 game with the Arizona Cardinals, and made his NFL debut in the game.
 He signed a reserve/future contract on January 9, 2023.

 Ali made the team's final roster in 2023.
 He was placed on injured reserve on October 4, 2023.

 On August 25, 2024, Ali was waived by the Falcons.

 Calgary Stampeders

 On February 19, 2025, Ali signed with the Calgary Stampeders of the Canadian Football League (CFL).

+Saskatchewan Roughriders

+On June 23, 2025, Ali was signed to the practice roster of the CFL's Saskatchewan Roughriders.
+He was released on September 9, 2025.

 Personal life

 Ali's father, Faheem, played college football at Louisiana Tech and later was in the Arena Football League (AFL).
 Ali began writing a children's book series in 2021.